CyberDataLab/COnVIDa-lib/lib/README.md

 ### Data Type
-Perspective by which the data are interpreted and the respective analysis:
+The COnVIDa library considers two types of Data Items used to interpret and analyze them, namely:

 * **Temporal**: The data items are indexed by days, so they will show the daily values.
-In particular, _COVID19, Mobility, MoMo_ and _AEMET_ data items are temporal. _For instance, if we select the COVID19 cases in Murcia from 21/02/2020 until el 14/05/2020, the X axis will show all the days between those two dates, while Y axis will show the daily COVID19 cases in Murcia_.
+In particular, _COVID19, Mobility, MoMo_ and _AEMET_ data items are temporal.
+For instance, if we select the COVID19 cases in Murcia from 21/02/2020 until 14/05/2020, the X axis will show all the days between those two dates, while Y axis will show the daily COVID19 cases in Murcia.

 * **Geographical**: The data items are indexed by regions and the data is aggregated with absolute values.
-Concretely, _INE_ data items are geographical.
-It is worth mentioning that the user of this library could transform temporal data item to geographical perspective by applying any kind of aggregation scheme.  _For instance, in COnVIDa service, if we choose the analysis type by regions and select some temporal data items, then COnVIDa service will use the mean of those data items within the specified data ranges_.
+In particular, current _INE_ data items are geographical.
+It is worth mentioning that the user of this library could transform temporal data items to a geographical perspective by applying any kind of aggregation scheme.
+For instance, in COnVIDa service, if we choose the analysis type by regions and select some temporal data items, then COnVIDa service will use the mean of those data items within the specified data ranges.

 ### Regions
-Divisions of the territory that allow a more exhaustive and deeper collection and analysis.
-In particular, it is designed for the Spanish provinces.
-In this sense, _COnVIDa_ lib allows the filtering of the aforementioned data items by regions.
+Regions are divisions of the territory that allow a more exhaustive and deeper collection and analysis.
+Currently, they are implemented as the Autonomous Regions in Spain, although the granularity (provinces, minicipalities, etc.) can be easily adapted.
+In this sense, _COnVIDa_ lib allows filtering the aforementioned data items by regions.

 ## User guidelines

-The [test lib notebook](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/test_lib.ipynb) contains usage examples of _COnVIDa lib_.
+The [test lib notebook](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/test_lib.ipynb) contains usage examples of the _COnVIDa lib_.
 The most important modules and functions are the following.

 #### [`Regions class`](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/regions.py)
 Implements the required information for Regions management

 ##### `get_country_codes()`
     Returns a list with the supported country codes.
-Up to now, only 'ES' for Spanish provinces is available.
+Right now, only 'ES' for Spanish regiones is available, although this is easily extensible to other countries.

 ##### `get_regions(country_code='ES')`
-    Returns a list with the names of the Spanish provinces.
+    Returns a list with the names of the Spanish Autonomous Regions.

     Parameters
     - country_code: string indicating the country of the regions.
-Up to now, only 'ES' for Spanish provinces is available.
+Right now, only 'ES' for Spanish regiones is available.

 ***